-- using 'write and draw' techniques, questionnaires and holding discussions which will help to identify: - support for the existing programme - needs and concerns - those who could be involved in future development work. - Information from research studies may support/add to school findings or highlight where improvements could be made.
+- > support for the existing programme - needs and concerns - those who could be involved in future development work. - Information from research studies may support/add to school findings or highlight where improvements could be made.

 STEP 4: DRAFTING THE POLICY OR POLICY CHANGES